-Lk 17:5-10 - "Measuring Faith" - Oct 3/10
+Lk 17:5-10 - "Sufficient Faith" - Oct 3/04

 Whew!
-Aren't those harsh words that we just heard in Luke's gospel?
+Harsh words, aren't those we just heard in Luke's gospel?
 "We are worthless slaves ...!"
 Did Jesus have a bad day?
 Did he get up on the wrong side of the mat?
 Were his feet giving him trouble?
-Harsh indeed - but you should have heard what he said just before this - the part about being thrown into the sea with millstones tied around the neck.
-As Dory in the movie Finding Nemo says, "Somebody's a Grumpy Gus!"
+Wow!
+And you should have heard what he said just before this - the part about being thrown into the sea with millstones tied around the neck.
+Wow, indeed!

 Actually, today's text is a superb example of why we should take biblical texts in context - in relation to other texts, especially what immediately precedes and follows.
 If we don't do that, take into consideration what else is being said, and just grab one or two verses to make a point, we run the risk not only of abusing the meaning of the text but of abusing other people, even of abusing Christ himself.
 There are plenty of Christians, even churches and whole denominations, who do exactly that, who take a single verse, sometimes two, and beat other people into submission with them.
 These verses from Luke's gospel have often been abused that way.
 "You don't even have the faith the size of a mustard seed, you cretin - now flail yourself and repeat after me: I am not worthy!"
-Now that's a very explicit example - often the abuse is a whole lot more subtle: "if only you have enough faith, you wouldn't be having this trouble".
+Now that's a very explicit example - often the abuse is a whole lot more subtle: "if only you have enough faith ...".